mehedirm6244/Miserable_Xfce/README.md

 <p align="center"><img src="https://github.com/mehedirm6244/My_XFCE_dotties/blob/main/images/banner.png"></p>

 ## DOTFILES OF MY XFCE SETUP
-This is a dump repository which contains all of the dotfiles for my Xfce I like.
+This is a dump repository which contains the dotfiles for my Xfce I like.
 Feel free to do whatever with the dots.

 <b>Disclaimer: Not all of the dots here are OC</b>